-66 Retiring Directors
+67 Retiring Directors

-66.1 At an Annual General Meeting, any Director who was elected or last re-elected three or more calendar years before the current year will automatically retire from office.
+67.1 At an Annual General Meeting, any Director who was elected or last re-elected three or more calendar years before the current year will automatically retire from office.

-67 Eligibility for re-election
+68 Eligibility for re-election

-67.1 A retiring Director is eligible for re-election.
+68.1 A retiring Director is eligible for re-election.

-68 Re-electing a Director who is retiring
+69 Re-electing a Director who is retiring

-- 68.1 A Director may be re-elected at the General Meeting at which they retire (as long as they are eligible for re-election and have not told us in writing that they do not want to be re-elected) if the shareholders pass an ordinary resolution to re-elect the Director. - 68.2 A Director retiring at a General Meeting retires at the end of that meeting or (if earlier) when a resolution is passed to appoint someone in his place.
+- 69.1 A Director may be re-elected at the General Meeting at which they retire (as long as they are eligible for re-election and have not told us in writing that they do not want to be re-elected) if the shareholders pass an ordinary resolution to re-elect the Director. - 69.2 A Director retiring at a General Meeting retires at the end of that meeting or (if earlier) when a resolution is passed to appoint someone in his place.
 Where a retiring Director is re-elected the Director continues as a Director without a break.

-69 Electing two or more Directors
+70 Electing two or more Directors

-69.1 A single resolution for electing two or more Directors is void unless putting the resolution in this form has been approved by an earlier resolution taken at the General Meeting, with no votes cast against.
+70.1 A single resolution for electing two or more Directors is void unless putting the resolution in this form has been approved by an earlier resolution taken at the General Meeting, with no votes cast against.

-70 People who can be Directors
+71 People who can be Directors

-- 70.1 Only the following people can be elected as Directors at a General Meeting: - (a) a Director who is retiring at the meeting; - (b) a person who is recommended by the Directors; or - (c) a person who has been proposed by a shareholder (in line with Article 70.2) who is entitled to attend and vote at the General Meeting. - 70.2 A shareholder proposing a Director in line with Article 70.1 and Article 118.1 must deliver to the registered office: - (a) a signed letter stating that they intend to propose another person for election as Director; and - (b) written confirmation from the person to be proposed that they are willing to be elected.
+- 71.1 Only the following people can be elected as Directors at a General Meeting: - (a) a Director who is retiring at the meeting; - (b) a person who is recommended by the Directors; or

+- (c) a person who has been proposed by a shareholder (under Article 71.2) who is entitled to attend and vote at the General Meeting. - 71.2 A shareholder proposing a Director must deliver to the registered office: - (a) a signed letter stating that they intend to propose another person for election as Director; and - (b) written confirmation from the person to be proposed that they are willing to be elected.

-These must be delivered at least seven days before the General Meeting, but not more than 42 days before the meeting (this period includes the date on which the notice is given).
+These must be delivered at least 14 days before the General Meeting, but not more than 42 days before the meeting (this period includes the date on which the notice is given).

-71 Filling vacancies and appointing extra Directors
+72 Filling vacancies and appointing extra Directors

-- 71.1 The Directors can appoint any person as an extra Director or to fill a casual vacancy.
+- 72.1 The Directors can appoint any person as an extra Director or to fill a casual vacancy.
 Any Director appointed in this way must retire at the first Annual General Meeting after their appointment.
-At this Annual General Meeting they can be elected by the shareholders as a Director. - 71.2 Subject to Article 70, at a General Meeting the shareholders can also pass an ordinary resolution to fill a casual vacancy or to appoint an extra Director. - 71.3 Extra Directors can only be appointed under this Article up to the limit (if any) on the total number of Directors under the Articles (or any variation of the limit approved by the shareholders under the Articles).
+At this Annual General Meeting they can be elected by the shareholders as a Director. - 72.2 Subject to Article 71, at a General Meeting the shareholders can also pass an ordinary resolution to fill a casual vacancy or to appoint an extra Director. - 72.3 Extra Directors can only be appointed under this Article up to the limit (if any) on the total number of Directors under the Articles (or any variation of the limit approved by the shareholders under the Articles).

-72 Removing and appointing Directors by an ordinary resolution
+73 Removing and appointing Directors by an ordinary resolution